23 state alcohol board managers make at least $100,000, and one makes $217,900. See the list

 In response to the request from Lee Enterprises, the Highlands ABC Board manager Kevin Vinson said, “I will not provide manager or any other employee salaries of the store as that is private information since we are employees of the store, not the state.”
 The board operates one store.

-The Mountain Pleasant ABC Board asked their general manager, Amy Underwood, not to release the information, she said.
+The Mount Pleasant ABC Board asked their general manager, Amy Underwood, not to release the information, she said.

 Stevens said as independent subdivisions of the state, ABC employee salaries are of public record.